lmtoy/lmtoy_2021-S1-MX-3/README.md

      NGC5473            31/32  18  23   ?
 100 x 100  nothing yet
      NGC6173            15/22  26  30   ?
 100 x 100  nothing yet

-A single RA-scan or DEC-scan map gives around 100mK noise if all beams work, exactly as the calculator predicts.
+Each single RA-scan or DEC-scan map gives around 100mK noise if all beams work, exactly as the calculator predicts.
 The "EXP" column is what the radiometer eq. would predict.
 Notable NGC2540 and NGC5720 perform a little better, but QA is needed to verify.